Jake Bennett (baseball)

-Jake Bennett (born December 2, 2000) is an American baseball pitcher in the Washington Nationals organization.
+William Jacob Bennett (born December 2, 2000) is an American baseball pitcher for the Washington Nationals of Major League Baseball (MLB).

 Early life and amateur career

 Bennett grew up in Bixby, Oklahoma and attended Bixby High School.
-He was selected in the 39th round of the 2019 MLB Draft by the Washington Nationals, but did not sign with the team.
+He was selected in the 39th round of the 2019 MLB Draft by the Washington Nationals, and signed with the team.

 Bennet went 3-0 with 0.75 ERA in three starts during his true freshman season before it was cut short due to the coronavirus pandemic.
 As a redshirt freshman, he had a 4-3 record with a 6.34 ERA and 60 strikeouts in 16 appearances with 13 starts.
 Bennett was named the Sooners' Friday night starter going into his redshirt sophomore season.
 He finished the season with a 10-4 record and a 3.69 ERA and 133 strikeouts against 22 walks over 20 appearances with 19 starts.
+In 2021, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.

 Professional career

 Bennett was selected in the second round of 2022 Major League Baseball draft by the Washington Nationals.
 He signed with the team and received a $1,734,800 signing bonus.

+On November 18, 2025, Bennett was added to the 40-man roster.